 The Group's objective is to maintain a balance between continuity of funding and flexibility through the use of bank overdrafts, bank loans, bonds and lease contracts.
-Approximately 44% of the Group's debt will mature in less than one year at 31 December 2019 (2018: 11%) based on the carrying value of borrowings reflected in the financial statements.
+Approximately 38% of the Group's debt will mature in less than one year at 31 December 2020 (2019: 45%) based on the carrying value of borrowings reflected in the financial statements.
 The Group assessed the concentration of risk with respect to refinancing its debt and concluded it to be low.

 The Group has access to a sufficient variety of sources of funding and debt maturing within 12 months can be rolled over with existing lenders.
-Typically the Group ensures that it has sufficient cash on demand to meet expected operational expenses for a period of 60 days, including the servicing of financial obligations; this excludes the potential impact of extreme circumstances that cannot reasonably be predicted, such as natural disasters.
+Typically the Group ensures that it has sufficient cash on demand to meet expected operational expenses for a period of 60 days, including the servicing of financial obligations.